chrisbao/MSFin/README.md

 ## Register the application in AAD for web job

-Follow [Register theapplication in AAD for MVC WEB APP](#register-the-application-in-azure-active-directory-for-MVC-web-app) section to register another app named *smartlink.webjob* and please refer to the table below when fill the value.
+Follow [Register the application in AAD for MVC WEB APP](#register-the-application-in-azure-active-directory-for-MVC-web-app) section to register another app named *smartlink.webjob* and please refer to the table below when fill the value.

 | SIGN-ON URL    | https://<websitename>.azurewebsites.net  |
 | -------------- | ---------------------------------------- |